Annai (1962 film): Release and reception

 Annai was released on 15 December 1962.
-The film was a commercial success and ran for 100 days.
-The film celebrated silver jubilee and S. S. Vasan presided the event as guest.
+The film was a commercial success and S. S. Vasan presided the silver jubilee event as guest.
 The Tamil magazine Ananda Vikatan dated 6 January 1963 appreciated the film and mentioned the film stating that one does not get the feeling of watching a film instead a real life and empathise with characters.
 Kanthan of Kalki said it was refreshing to watch a different kind of film after many repetitive, identical ones.

-Accolades

 Annai won the Certificate of Merit for Second Best Feature film at the 10th National Film Awards.
 Bhanumathi won the Film Fans Association Award for Best Actress.

 Remakes

 AVM remade the film in Hindi as Laadla (1966).
 They had also planned a Telugu remake; distributors wanted Bhanumathi to reprise her role, but as she had retired from acting by then and was unable to commit, the project was dropped.